-- "May I be patient under all circumstances, no matter how difficult and challenging." - "May I be forbearing and forgiving towards all beings, even those who revile, abuse, or harass me."
+- ~ "May I be patient under all circumstances, no matter how difficult and challenging." - "May I be forbearing and forgiving towards all beings, even those who revile, abuse, or harass me."

-- Forgiveness meditation nurtures freedom from regret, remorse, guilt and self-hatred; - Cultivates freedom from anger; - Heals old emotional wounds; and - Promotes gladness, calmness, joy and happiness.
+- Forgiveness meditation nurtures freedom from regret, remorse, guilt, and self-hatred; - Cultivates freedom from anger, rage, and grudge; - Heals old emotional wounds and scars; and - Promotes gladness, calmness, joy, and happiness.